wp-plugins/easy-ads-lite/readme.txt

 = New in this Release =

-Compatibility with WP3.6.
+Compatibility checks for WordPress V3.7.

 == Upgrade Notice ==

-= 2.50 =
+= 2.60 =

-Compatibility with WP3.6.
+Compatibility checks for WordPress V3.7.

 == Screenshots ==